Club Atlético River Plate: Swimming

 The current swimming team has its origins in 2003, after many years in which the Club Atlético River Plate had no representatives in the national championships of this discipline.

 The draft to form the best team in the country was led by Professor Rodolfo Sacco and had the best results that had never been achieved in the institution.
 The team began to form from a contractual relationship with the swimmer José Meolans, one of the Argentine swimmers with most titles won.

 Many high-level swimmers, trained in other institutions began to approach to be part of what would be the best team in the country for the coming years.

 Other swimmers from River Plate who represented Argentina in the Olympics include Meolans himself, Georgina Bardach, Eduardo Germán Otero, Walter Arciprete, Agustín Fiorilli, María del Pilar Pereyra, Juan Pereyra, Damián Blaum, Javiera Salcedo, Pablo Martín Abal, Cecilia Biagioli.

 Tennis

-Tennis is a sport practiced in River Plate since 1923.
-Currently, River Plate counts with 10 clay courts and one hard court.
-As in other disciplines, the Club stands out for its large number of teams participating in the official tournaments organized by the Asociación Argentina de Tenis, as well as having important activities and competitions for the development of this sport in the country.
+Tennis has been played at River Plate since 1923.
+The facilities at River include ten clay courts and one hard court.
+The club fields many teams in official tournaments organized by the Asociación Argentina de Tenis (AAT), and hosts competitions and programs aimed at developing tennis in Argentina.

 Gabriela Sabatini, who is considered the best Argentine women's tennis player in history and an icon in national women's sport, began practicing at River at age 6, under the direction of Professor Daniel Fidalgo, with whom she trained for seven years.
 When she was 12 years old, she participated in the Mundialito Infantil de Caracas, winning the competition, and ratifying once again the talent she had already shown during her participation in metropolitan and national children's tournaments.